-AirSkirts are a unique type of RV skirting that has entered the market as an RV skirting option more recently and stands out as the best option for people who move frequently and need to be able to take down and put up their skirting quickly.
+AirSkirts are a unique type of RV skirting that has entered the market and stands out as the best option for people who travel frequently and need to be able to take down and put up their skirting quickly.

 This type of skirting consists of long, narrow cushions made from heavy-duty, puncture-resistant vinyl that take the shape of the bottom your RV as you inflate them with electric air pumps, conforming to and filling space around pipes to protect them from freezing.